jagi/meteor-astronomy/README.md

 alert(post.title);
 ```

+You should always set values coming from the forms using the `set` function.

 The setter and getter functions are more powerful.
 They can take many different arguments and return a different data.
 Let's examine them.

 In the example below, we set multiple fields at once.